HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/introduction-to-configuration-files.md

 ## Example

-_(give a simple configuration for a toy model with two subpopulations, SEIR, single "cases" outcome, single seeded infection, single NPI that starts after some time? this page is currently under development, please see our_ [_example repo_](https://github.com/HopkinsIDD/flepimop\_sample) _for some simple configurations)_&#x20;
+_(give a simple configuration for a toy model with two subpopulations, SEIR, single "cases" outcome, single seeded infection, single NPI that starts after some time? this page is currently under development, please see our_ [_example repo_](https://github.com/HopkinsIDD/flepimop\_sample) _for some simple configurations) ;

 When referring to config items (individual parameters), we use their full position in the outline.
 For example, in the sample config file above, we denote